MRobertEvers/libdatachannel/README.md

 The SPS PPS and IDR Key Frame MUST come in one Fragment AND in that order.

+I'm unsure why this worked for the camera but the webcam only seems to work when I do the above.
+The camera did send the SPS, PPS, and IDR as separate datagrams.

 ## Modified Original Readme

 [![License: MPL 2.0](https://img.shields.io/badge/License-MPL_2.0-blue.svg)](https://www.mozilla.org/en-US/MPL/2.0/)